 This is a general course in microbiology, including epidemiology, presence, control, and identification of microorganisms.
 Emphasis is on the organ systems of the human body and their interrelationships.
-Prerequisite(s): BIO 112 or BIO 211
+Prerequisite(s): BIO 110 or BIO 112 or BIO 211

 BIO 150: ANATOMY REVIEW FOR KINESIOLOGY